ccs24/moodle-mod_accredible/README.md

 #### Setup PHPUnit

-After the development setup above, log in to the Moodle container.
+After running Moodle with the Accredible plugin, log in to the Moodle container.

 ```
 docker exec -it moodle-mod_accredible_moodle_1 bash